fetchai/agents-aea/docs/upgrading.md

 The new methods significantly reduce the lines of code needed to maintain a dialogue.
 They also make it easier for the developer to construct valid dialogues and messages.

-### FetchAICrypto - default crypto
+### `FetchAICrypto` - default crypto

-The FetchAICrypto has been upgraded to the default crypto.
+The `FetchAICrypto` has been upgraded to the default crypto.
 Update your `default_ledger` to `fetchai`.

 ### Private key file naming

 The private key files are now consistently named with the `ledger_id` followed by `_private_key.txt` (e.g. `fetchai_private_key.txt`).
 Rename your existing files to match this pattern.

-### Type in package yaml
+### Type in package YAML

-The package yamls now contain a type field.
+The package YAML files now contain a type field.
 This must be added for the loading mechanism to work properly.

 ### Moved address type